 Killer ad-copy is all about tailoring your message to your advertising mediums.
 Advertising targeting capabilities make it easy to show specific messages to specific groups of people which is why many people have that nailed down pat, unfortunately though, sometimes advertisers forget that each advertising medium has its own way that the audience interacts.
 For example, you wouldn’t put a large paragraph of information on an Instagram Ad as that wouldn’t be very successful since the platform is more visual.
 In that case you would want a short and sweet copy that gets right to the point.

-I am currently working with a large Canadian Agency, developing their digital marketing Strategies for a Luxury Watch company.
+I am currently working with a large luxury watch company.
 On just Facebook/Instagram alone we have been able to achieve a24X return on our Prospecting campaigns that are running to a mixture of Lookalike Audiences using different types of copy/creative.
 We have also been able to achieve a 62X return on our retargeting audiences by using dynamic ads with an offer for an extra bonus perk with each purchase.
 We also have a successful Google ads strategy, Snapchat ads, and Email marketing going on within the overall strategy that has brought in over $150,000 in Revenue for the month so far!

 Owning an email list has become imperative for any business not just eCommerce.
 Your email list is something that can not be taken away from you.
 If the majority of your traffic and sales are from paid media, then you are at risk of any algorithmic changes or policy changes that can hurt your business.